Recruitment Resources

 Bc pnp skilled worker

 The Skilled Worker category of the BC Provincial Nominee Program (BC PNP) is a way for workers in a professional, management, technical, trade or other skilled occupation to gain permanent residence in BC.
-While associated fees with this program are paid by the employee, the employer must support recruitment requirements for employee applications.
-Nominations are based on a point system and draws are done monthly.

 INTERNATIONAL FREE TRADE AGREEMENTS (FTAS)